Talking (and

 The same is true of other manifestations of intelligence and

 vigor in the Mediterranean countries.
-Thus the Italians and even the
+Thus the Italians and even

-Greeks have left a considerable body of remarkable literature both
+Greeks have left a considerable body of remarkable literature

-in prose and in verse, and in the case of Italy, we have even quite
+in prose and in verse, and in the case of Italy, we have even

-modern examples of literary excellence-- at least, so I am assured
+modern examples of literary excellence-- at least, so I am

 by those who are acquainted with the idioms of the inferior races.